|Download this layer|

 Misc Feature Class– this feature class contains map features from the assessor parcel maps needed to produce that tax map with the content that the assessor is used to seeing, such as water, wetlands, traffic islands, etc.

 Assess Database Table – this is a standard extract from the assessor database containing about 25 elements including property valuation, site address, state use code, owner, owner address, and a selection of information about the structure.
 This table includes the FY (fiscal year) field, which stores the vintage of the assessed value of the parcel.
-The Fiscal Year Status Map displays this information.
+The Fiscal Year Status Map file size 1MB displays this information.

 LUT Look Up Table – this is a look-up table for the MISC_TYPE attribute of the Misc feature class and the LEGAL_TYPE attribute of the OthLeg feature class.